mass8326/reyma-web-vrc/src/content/assets/fpvs/index.md

 ## How To Use

 1. Add [VRCFury](https://vrcfury.com/) to your project using the [VRChat Creator Companion](https://vcc.docs.vrchat.com/)
-1. Drag and drop "fpvs-v1.0.0.unitypackage" into your project panel
+1. Drag and drop "fpvs-v1.0.1.unitypackage" into your project panel
-1. Drag and drop one of the prefab options under "Mass/FPVS/Prefabs" onto your avatar in the heirarchy panel
+1. Drag and drop one of the prefab options under "Mass/FPV Snoot/Prefabs" onto your avatar in the heirarchy panel
+1. If the visibility radial slider does not work properly, you may need to add the prefab to the exclusions in [d4rkAvatarOptimizer](https://github.com/d4rkc0d3r/d4rkAvatarOptimizer) if you are using it

+## Changelog

+- v1.0.1 - Fix shader animation for Poiyomi prefab
+- v1.0.0 - Initial release